truveris/asoi/README.md

 asoi reads the status RSS from AWS and keeps track of the latest update on a given topic by storing its timestamp in a file named after the topic in the current directory.

+This bot doesn't join the channel, target channels needs to have `-n` mode.